abylaikhanm/abylaikhanm.github.io/_pages/research.md

 I worked on the Wind Tunnel Test Program for the LOCOST UAV with AeroTargets International, focusing on improving aerodynamic performance.

-I designed and refined the **mechanical test setup**, supported instrumentation using a **six-axis force/torque sensor**, and assisted in wind tunnel operation and testing.
+I designed and refined the test setup, supported instrumentation using a **six-axis force/torque sensor**, and assisted in wind tunnel operation and testing.

 The collected aerodynamic data informed design improvements, contributing to a **10% reduction in drag** and overall performance optimization of the UAV.